jjnurminen/hpimon/README.md

 `WIN_LEN` is length of the data used for the computations.
 It can be longer than `chunk_size`, in which case overlapping chunks are used for the computations.
 The display is updated whenever new data becomes available (see `chunk_size` above).

+## Testing without acquisition

+To test the monitor, you can stream data from a file.
+This requires `neuromag2ft` version >= 3.0.2.
+In the config file, specify `SERVER_OPTS = --file test_raw.fif`.
+Specify also `HPI_FREQS` as they are not available via the FieldTrip header.
+Note that the `--chunksize` option of `neuromag2ft` has no effect when streaming from a file.

 ## (Known) issues

 The CPU usage seems extremely high, at least according to top.
 Apparently this is caused by the matrix computations.
 Not sure if it's a real issue.